\\\ Pet Christmas

 Have You Chosen Your Pet-Friendly Christmas House Plants?

-Holly, Ivy and Mistletoe can provide your pets with nasty side effects including the signs of toxicity, drooling, vomiting, choking and signs of diarrhea.
-Placing these plants higher up and out of reach in the home is essential to avoid pet access.
+Holly can provide your pets with nasty side effects including the signs of toxicity, drooling, vomiting, choking, and signs of diarrhea.
+Place these plants higher up and out of reach in the home is essential to avoid pet access.

 Vets report seeing up to 30% more A&E cases through their doors during December mainly due to accidents related to Christmas festivities.
 To avoid risks to your pet, it’s important to sweep up any falling debris quickly.

 Rabbits can eat the fir pine needles in moderation but trees generally have not been grown organically, pesticides used during growth, and can be poisonous to your pets.
-The oils from the sharp needles are poisonous to pets, where they will show the usual first signs of toxicity being drooling, vomiting and diarrhea.
+The oils from the sharp needles are poisonous to pets, where they will show the usual first signs of toxicity being drooling, vomiting, and diarrhea.

 \\\ Pet-Friendly Plants

-- Hyacinths bulbs can be poisonous if your pet manages to get dig them out of a plant pot.
+Hyacinths bulbs can be poisonous if your pet manages to get dig them out of a plant pot.
 Cut flowers are better in the home.

 Narcissus bulbs, like hyacinth bulbs, can be poisonous causing vomiting, drooling, or rarely, diarrhea if they manage to eat the bulbs.
 Cut flowers are better in the home.

-- Christmas Cactus is a little spikey causing a mild irritant if eaten.
+Christmas Cactus is a little spikey causing a mild irritant if eaten.

-- Cranberries are generally safe unless the pet manages to feast on them.
+Cranberries are generally safe unless the pet manages to feast on them.

-- Poinsettias can give mild toxicity if too much is eaten being the usual signs of drooling vomiting, or rarely, and later stage diarrhea.
+Poinsettias can give mild toxicity if too much is eaten being the usual signs of drooling vomiting, or rarely, and later stage diarrhea.